bitdump/BLHeli/BLHeli_32 ARM/README.md

-Posted here in the "Rev32.43 hex files" directory, is BLHeli_32 test code Rev32.43 (interpret as Rev32.4.3)
+Posted here in the "Rev32.5 hex files" directory, is BLHeli_32 release code Rev32.5

 The code has the following new functionality
 - Added a sine modulation mode option.